Skint Dad

 As long as you can keep warm enough through the winter, there is nothing to stop you running your business from a shed.

-You may need to get planning permission if you make significant changes to the shed or the scope of how you use your property, and you need to ensure you don’t cause a nuisance to your neighbours.
+You may need to seek planning permission if you make significant changes to the shed or the scope of how you use your property, and you need to ensure you don’t cause a nuisance to your neighbours.

 Can I use my garage for business?